When a car insurance claim is denied, it is not necessary to give up the claim and stop negotiating with the insurance company.

 The Car Accident Is Not Covered By the Car Insurance Policy

 There are numerous kinds of coverage in a car policy, including collision coverage and liability coverage.
 The insurance claim will be denied when the accident is not covered by the insurance policy purchased by the vehicle owner.
-A judgement call will determine if an accident is covered by any section of the insurance policy, and the decision of the adjuster can be challenged by the insurance policy owner.
+A judgment call will determine if an accident is covered by any section of the insurance policy, and the decision of the adjuster can be challenged by the insurance policy owner.

 The Filing Deadline Has Passed or the Coverage Has Ended